 Crowd-wise both indoors and outdoors is almost constantly humming.
 Especially when the patio screen is showing football.
 And though the demographic does now definitely skew younger, there’s still a mix of heads at the bar.
 Just these days some are here for burrata, as well as booze.
 Lots of these changes are thanks to the people in the kitchen, Four Legs, who clearly know what they’re doing.
-Up to a point.
-Familiarity is a pub’s best friend and the menu could definitely do with a few more permanent fixtures, burger aside.
+Familiarity is a pub’s best friend and the menu could probably do with a few more permanent fixtures, burger aside.
 After all, there’s only so much reinvention one pub can take.

 The menu changes weekly at The Compton Arms, but this is the kind of stuff you can expect.

 When something tastes this good, this smooth, you won’t care if they’ve whipped, insulted, or made it wear a leash.

 An outstanding piece of beefy, buttery, craftsmanship.
 This is all meat, cheese, sauce, and gherkins: no lettuce.
 And that’s just how we like it.
 If you’re not into McDonalds-style burgers, you may not like this.
 In which case, you may not like us.
 Sorry not sorry.